GregoryVds/tcpsnitch/README.md

 }
 ```

 Socket traces are written to text files where each line is a JSON object representing a single event.
-For instance, the head of such a trace could like this:
+The head of such a trace could like this:

 ```JSON
 {"type": "socket", "timestamp_usec": 1491043720731840, "return_value": 6, "success": true, "thread_id": 17313, "details": {"sock_info": {"domain": "AF_INET", "type": "SOCK_DGRAM", "protocol": 0, "SOCK_CLOEXEC": false, "SOCK_NONBLOCK": true}}}